EdinsonRequena/pong-game/README.md

 - [Instagram](https://instagram.com/edinsonrequena)
 - [Twitter](https://twitter.com/requenaea)

-If you want to join, these are some of the modules to develop, but don't limit yourself to it.
+If you want to join to the project, here are some of the modules to develop:
 ```
 Add main menu
 Pause the game
 Set limit score
 ```
+Don't limit yourself to it

-This video game was developed as part of a project to recreate retro video games and #StayAtHome
+This video game was developed as part of a project to recreate retro video games. #StayAtHome

 ---
 From Venezuela with ❤️ for the world.